Kuralkarthi/kuralarasan-k/README.md

 ##  Education:

-Master of Science in Software Engineering
+Master of Science in Software Engineering.

 Vellore Institute of Technology | 2014 – 2019.